This degree prepares students to perform selected activities in the operating room as an entry-level member of the surgical team.

 Attendance at an information session is strongly encouraged for all students.
 Refer to the current Admissions Information Book for information regarding whether your application will be ranked based on attendance.

-All currently scheduled information sessions will be held in Room 107 of the Keats Science Building from 3:30 PM to 4:30 PM.
+All currently scheduled information sessions will be held as follows:

 NEW Program Requirements for 2021: The surgical technology program at PVCC will transition from a certificate program to Associate of Applied Science (AAS) degree for the fall 2021 admission cohort.
 New prerequisite requirements come with this change.
 One of which is enrollment in "Introduction to Surgical Technology (SUR 100)" to meet admissions eligibility requirements.
 This course will be offered in the Spring 2021 semester and will be an online course.
 Please refer to admissions information booklet below for further details on prerequisite and general education requirements.